-French Press Coffee
+French Press Coffee Maker

 The French Press is widely considered as the best method for brewing premium gourmet coffee and enjoying all of its best qualities including the body, aroma, acidity, aftertaste, bitterness, sweetness).

-Pour Over Coffee
+Pour Over Coffee Maker

 Pour over coffee (eg. Chemex brand, Grosche brand) is brewed similar to a drip coffee maker, but allows for manual control.
 They come with a top cone that either takes a paper filter, or use a permanent stainless steel mesh filter.
 While a paper filter removes the most coffee grounds, it also strains out the coffee oils that contain much of the coffee flavour.
 Various stainless steel mesh filters are available, ranging from a standard one to ultra-fine micromesh, which filters more particles.